-The Earth is entering an era of instability.
-The controversial elections in the United States, the turmoil of Brexit, the incursions into Japanese waters by Russian and Chinese forces.
+The world is entering an era of instability.
 For many years, people have complained of a crisis of leadership in the world.

 There is no crisis of leadership in the world, because there really is no such thing as leadership.
 What we have is a crisis of followership.

 WHAT IS LEADERSHIP?

 But, we have to talk about “leaders” nonetheless, because the issue of followership will raise the question of whom to follow.
 So, let’s talk about leaders.

 And, let’s start with the bad ones.
 There are plenty of leaders being followed who treat their followers like pawns and resources, but these aren’t leaders.
 They’re predators and parasites.
 They cheat and game the system, they manufacture pseudoscience to back up their power, they exaggerate or even invent threats to make themselves look like champions of justice.

 So, what about the good ones?
 Aye, there’s the rub.
 Good leaders aren’t leaders at all, because they follow facts and principles rather than their own interests.

 How do we know such people exist?
 How do we know they aren’t merely principled unicorns in our optimistic social fantasies?